-Below is a list of the programs of which I am aware.
-(Note that links to these programs are accurate as of March 2017.
+My response: Below is a list of the programs of which I am aware.
+(Note that links to these programs are accurate as of February 2023.
 If you know of any other reputable program you'd like to see listed here, please feel free to add it in the Comments section, below.)

-- Alan Wolfelt's Center for Loss and Transition offers training courses leading to a Death and Grief Studies Certificate.
+- Dr. Alan Wolfelt's Center for Loss and Life Transition offers training courses leading to a Death and Grief Studies Certification.

 - With a focus on traumatic grief, Dr. Joanne Cacciatore offers Compassionate Bereavement Care® Certification, sponsored by her Center for Loss and Trauma in partnership with the MISS Foundation and the Elisabeth Kubler-Ross Family Trust.